OpenOmics/assembly-seek/docs/index.md

   </a>

   <p>
     This is the home of the pipeline, assembly-seek.
-Its long-term goals: to accurately construct genomes from PacBio/ONT long read sequencing data!
+Its long-term goals: to accurately construct genomes from PacBio long read sequencing data!
   </p>

 </div>